-- This means that all jobs must have a processing time. - But then any machine in the optimum schedule can handle at most two jobs.
+- This means that all jobs must have a processing time. - But then any machine in the optimum schedule can handle attended in the optimum schedule can handle attended in the schedule can be and the schedule can be attended in the schedu

-For such instances Longest-Processing-Time-First is optimal.
+For such instances Longest Processing-Time-First is optimal.